reactive/data-client/docs/core/concepts/expiry-policy.md

 import HooksPlayground from '@site/src/components/HooksPlayground';
 import {RestEndpoint} from '@rest-hooks/rest';

-By default, Rest Hooks cache policy can be described as [stale-while-revalidate](https://web.dev/stale-while-revalidate/).
+By default, Reactive Data Client cache policy can be described as [stale-while-revalidate](https://web.dev/stale-while-revalidate/).
 This means that when data is available it can avoid blocking the application by using the stale data.
 However, in the background it will still refresh the data if old enough.